seungwoochoe/dictionanki/README.md

 - Prune extra data from text.
 - Format (change lines by each meaning, italicize and dim example sentences) definition text to make it more readable.
 - Modify text to make it easy to import to the vocabulary flashcard services like *Anki*.
-- Hide original words from example sentences.
+- Hide original words from example sentences with underscores (______).

 ## Limitations
-- Only work with words with no spaces (this code can't be used to format definition of word "high school").
+- Doesn't work with open compound words like *ice cream*.
-- doesn't work with phrases.
+- Doesn't work with phrases.
-- If you are apply this to homonym words, this will only get the definition of first one.
+- Only get first defitition of homonym words.
+(Cannot get defitition of *bat2*.)

 ### Quick Action example (check *Releases* if you want use pre-made *Quick Action*)

 Automator - new Quick Action

-get text input from selection
+Get Text Input From Selection
 Set Value of Variable
-Get Value of Variable (You should check "ignore this action's input" on the option.)
+Get Value of Variable (check "ignore this action's input" on the option.)
 Run Shell Script (Write "open dict://$1" in shell script, and change Pass input to "as arguments".)
-Get Value of Variable (You should check "ignore this action's input" on the option.)
+Get Value of Variable (check "ignore this action's input" on the option.)
-Get Definition of Word (I used New Oxford American Dictionary.)
+Get Definition of Word (*New Oxford American Dictionary (Engsish (US))*)
 Run Javascript (Copy and paste code of main.js to here.)
 Set Contents of TextEdit Document
+Save

-Then assign shortcut to this action.
+Then assign shortcut to *Quick Action (.workflow)*.
 (For reference, I'm using *command-option-1*.)

-When you select a specific word and press shortcut, dictionary.app search result will show up, and the result will be written in new TextEdit file.
+When you select a specific word and press shortcut, dictionary.app search result will show up, and the result will be written in opened (or new, if there is no opened TextEdit file) TextEdit file.